g-lee2/Portfolio-landing-page/README.md

 #### By _**Grace Lee**_

-#### _A simple site that showcases Grace Lee's portfolio_
+#### _A simple HTML website that showcases Grace Lee's portfolio_

 ## Technologies Used

 * _HTML_
 * _CSS_
 * _Bootstrap_
+* _Visual Studio Code_

 ## Description

 _It is a portfolio site for Grace Lee.
 It includes information like education, skills, job experience, and projects that have been completed.
 The projects are linked.
-Some may include an actual site that is deployed through GitHub Pages, while others are linked to their respective GitHub repositories._
+Some may include an actual site that is deployed through GitHub Pages, while others are linked to their respective GitHub repositories.
+In order to look at the projects listed on the site, click the name of the projects._

 ## Setup/Installation Requirements

-* _Head over to the GitHub pages that this portfolio site is deployed onto_
-* _In order to look at the projects listed on the site, click the name of the projects_
+* _Clone this repository to your desktop._
+* _Go into this project's directory._
+* _Open the index.html in your browser._
+* _Or simply click on the GitHub pages link to view in browser._

 ## Known Bugs

-* _the sidebar doesn't stay completely to the right when adjusting size of browser_
+* _the image within the sidebar does not appear_

 ## License

 MIT License

-Copyright (c) _2022_ _Grace Lee_

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal